bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 ## Generating a new app

-We're going to build a restaurant menu and ordering application.
-The final result will look like this:
+Our final goal is to build a restaurant menu and ordering application, which should look something like this:

 ![Place My Order App screenshot](../static/img/place-my-order.png "Place My Order App screenshot")

 (reminder: You can see a DoneJS implementation of this application at [www.place-my-order.com](http://www.place-my-order.com))

-To create a new Angular Workspace, we run the 'ng new' command.
+To create a new Angular Workspace, we run the `ng new` command.

 ```shell
 ng new place-my-order  --prefix pmo
 cd place-my-order
 ```

-This will create a new Angular Workspace, generate an app module, needed config files, and test suite for your new Angular project.
-You'll be asked a series of set-up questions:
+This will create a new Angular Workspace, generate an app module, and set you up with any needed config files and a test suite for your new Angular project.
+To kick the process off you'll be asked a series of set-up questions by the CLI:
 1. Would you like to add Angular routing? (__yes__)
 2. Which stylesheet format would you like to use? (__Less__)

-Note that we used the prefix property to set our own default prefix.
-Angular's default is "app", but a good naming convention is to use a short prefix related to your company or application name to easily differentiate from 3rd party utilities.
+Note that we used the `--prefix` property above to set our own default prefix.
+Angular's default prefix is `app`, but a good naming convention is to use a short prefix related to your company or application name, which helps to easily differentiate from 3rd party utilities.

 ```html
 //this looks like it's one of our own app components